 Perhaps the most valuable benefit of registering copyrights is the ability to file a lawsuit for copyright infringement.
 In most jurisdictions, a copyright owner cannot file a lawsuit to enforce/protect its copyrights until the U.S. Copyright Office has issued a registration.
-The Copyright Office generally takes between three-to-six months to issue a registration after an application is filed, though it can sometimes take longer.
+The Copyright Office generally takes about seven months to issue a registration after an application is filed, though it can sometimes take longer.
 Although expedited consideration can be requested (at far more cost), any additional time—particularly in instances where the infringer is causing serious harm—can be extremely costly.

 Most attorneys know of the registration requirement before bringing suit for copyright infringement.
 Therefore, registration provides additional credibility when/if the copyright owner is forced to serve a cease-and-desist letter on an alleged infringer.
 A copyright owner who can file an immediate lawsuit is in a far stronger position than one who must wait several months to follow through on a threat.
 Plus, as indicated below, registration before infringement can provide significant financial benefits should someone subsequently infringe the copyrights.

 Eligibility for Statutory Damages, Attorney Fees, and Costs of Suit

 When copyrights are registered prior to infringement (or within three months after publication of the work), a copyright owner becomes eligible for an award of statutory damages.
 This may be extremely valuable because proving damages in a case of copyright infringement can often be a difficult task.
 An award of statutory damages allows the copyright owner to recover a certain amount for each work infringed, notwithstanding the owner’s ability to prove actual damages.
 Eligibility for this additional measure of damages may provide the leverage necessary to conclude a lawsuit early, before significant expense is incurred in litigation.